HITT217 Health Insurance and Reimbursement

-- identify and comprehend medical insurance products and services and the impact they have on the healthcare delivery system;
+- Analyze the impact medical insurance products and services have on the healthcare delivery system;

-- demonstrate an understanding of the role of healthcare providers, insurers, and integrated delivery systems in the medical insurance marketplace;
+- Explain the role of healthcare providers, insurers, and integrated delivery systems in the medical insurance marketplace;

-- demonstrate an understanding of pay for performance systems and the Centers for Medicare and Medicaid Services model; and
+- Explain pay-for-performance systems and the Centers for Medicare and Medicaid Services model; and

-- demonstrate an understanding of the basics of health insurance, public funding programs, managed care contracting, and how services are paid.
+- Discuss health insurance, public funding programs, managed care contracting, and how services are paid.